Thursday, May 11, 2023

 She served the Queen to her dying day and followed her in all her travels.
 Her husband stayed at Rome by reason of some indisposition, but the Marquis did so well comfort her in his absence and so efficaciously supposed the want of the anspessade that Landini became big with child, which put her into a terrible consternation.

-But the Queen, who was good-natured and pitied the weakness of those of her sex, perceived by her countenance and melancholy behaviour, that [she] had some trouble upon her spirits, and by the force of questions understanding the truth of the whole matter, she bid her be of good courage and not despair, for she would take care to pacify her husband.
+But the Queen, who was good-natured and pitied the weakness of those of her sex, perceived by her countenance and melancholy behaviour, that she had some trouble upon her spirits, and by the force of questions understanding the truth of the whole matter, she bid her be of good courage and not despair, for she would take care to pacify her husband.
 And since the thing was done, she pardoned her upon the condition she would be wiser for the time to come.

 But alas, she preached to an hardened impenitent, for, both before and after this accident, she gave herself entirely up to the embraces of the Marquis.
 For, whenever she saw the Queen busy in her chemistry or in writing letters, she would go out at the garden gate to her gallant, with a rinquelet upon her head and her face covered like the women of Hamburg when they have no mind to be known.
 A Rinquelet is a kind of veil made of fine black serge, which, being put over the head, covers both the arms and shoulders.
 Landini went often thus disguised to a French perriwig maker's, called La Fortune, whose wife was the manager of their intrigue.
-'Twas there the Marquis used to meet her and obtain all the favours he could wish for; but she went so often that at last she became big, as I [have] been saying, and came somewhat before her time, being brought to bed of a pretty female child, which was baptised and named Mary.
+'Twas there the Marquis used to meet her and obtain all the favours he could wish for; but she went so often that at last she became big, as I have been saying, and came somewhat before her time, being brought to bed of a pretty female child, which was baptised and named Mary.

-This the Queen took and [brought] up in her palace, and there she always lived, under her mother's wing, till Her Majesty's death.
+This the Queen took and bred up in her palace, and there she always lived, under her mother's wing, till Her Majesty's death.
 The child having a fine voice, as she grew up, was taught to sing and play on diverse instruments and became very skillful in music, insomuch that one of the Princes of Brunswick, who resided for some time at Rome, immediately after the Queen's death, carried her back into Germany, where she had the honour of being admitted into the service of the Duchess of Hanover, by means of these qualifications.

 As for Landini the husband, who threatened his wife by letters with nothing less than murder and poison, at last did pardon her, through the instant prayers and entreaties of the Queen, who also gave him wherewithal to make atonement for the injury and affront his wife had done him.